Quantization of the electromagnetic field

 Tip: This is a great example of how to properly take derivatives with respect to a tensor with upper and lower indices.
 For some tensor $K^{\mu \nu}$, it's important to remember that $\partial_\mu K^{\mu \nu} \neq \partial^\mu K_{\mu \nu} \neq \partial_\mu K_{\mu \nu}$.
 Rather, we must lower the indices first with $K^{\mu \nu} = \eta^{\mu \alpha} \eta^{\nu \beta} K_{\alpha \beta}$ and then take the derivatives with respect to the lower index.
 We do the same for some tensor with lower indices, except we would need to raise the indices first.
 Furthermore, we have to be careful of products, in which case we need to use the product rule for differentiation.

 We now have two terms to differentiate, $(\partial^\sigma A^\lambda)(\partial_\sigma A_\lambda)$ and $(\partial^\sigma A^\lambda)(\partial_\lambda A_\sigma)$.
 We'll differentiate them one by one.
-Starting with the first term, we have:
+Starting with the first term and using the product rule for derivatives, we have:

 Here, we first lowered the indices so that we had all expressions dependent on $A_\mu$ as a lower index, because we have to make sure that our indices match, since $\dfrac{\partial}{\partial(\partial_\beta A_\mu)} \neq \dfrac{\partial}{\partial(\partial^\beta A^\mu)}$.
 So, we used the Minkowski metric to lower the indices, after which we could properly differentiate.
 Using the exact same procedure, we can find that: